rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 Connect to the web GUI in a browser using the server's ip address: <pre>https\://xxx.xxx.xxx.xxx:8006/</pre>

+If a warning about http not being secure shows up, ignore it and proceed.

 You will be prompted to log in with a username and password.
-There are two different methods of logging in, either with the root linux user created upon install, or as a proxmox user.
-For the first log-in, there is no proxmox user present yet, so log in with root user.
+There are two different methods of logging in, either with the root linux user (Linux PAM), or with the Proxmox VE authentication server. log in with root user created upon install.

 - 3.2.5 Change Proxmox Repositories<br>
 Proxmox uses two different repositories for updates, an enterprise repo and a no-subscription repo.
 This project will use the no-subscription repo.